 7. Lack of Trust: Collaboration relies on trust among team members.
 Building trust requires time, consistent behavior, and transparency.
 Leaders should foster a culture of trust within the organization.

-8. Measurement and Accountability: Effective collaboration should be measurable, and individuals should be held accountable for their contributions.
+8. Measurement and Accountability: Effective collaboration should be measurable, and individuals should be accountable for their contributions.
 Establishing key performance indicators (KPIs) and regularly reviewing progress can ensure that collaboration efforts remain on track.

 Conclusion